Jio Cashback Offer Makes a Comeback on Recharges Above Rs. 300

 Why Spider-Man PS4's Open World Is the Best We've Seen in Years

 Jio turned two years old last week, and has been doling out offers since then to mark the second anniversary of its operations in the country.
 First it was giving consumers complimentary 2GB data per day for five days, then there was an offer giving buyers of Cadbury Dairy Milk chocolate 1GB of data at no cost.
-Now, Jio is giving users a Rs.
-50 cashback on all recharges above Rs.
+Now, Jio offers cashback of Rs.
+50 to its prepaid subscribers on all recharges above Rs.
 300 on transactions made via PhonePe.
 With the Rs.
-50 instant discount vouchers that all Jio subscribers already have, the effective price of the recharge comes down by Rs.
+50 instant discount vouchers that all subscribers already have, this Jio offer brings down down the effective price of recharges above Rs.
+300 comes down by Rs.
 100. This cashback offer can be used only once, and the offer expires September 21.

 The new Jio cashback offer is only applicable if the subscriber purchases a recharge above Rs.
 300 with PhonePe as the payment method.
 Users can also opt for BHIM UPI as the payment method of choice, but the transaction must be made via PhonePe and using a PhonePe-linked bank account.
 Other modes of payment in PhonePe include debit card, credit card, netbanking, and wallet.
 Buyers can avail this offer from both the MyJio app and the Jio.com website.
 The most affordable Jio recharge above Rs.
 300 is priced at Rs.
 349, and recharge pack costs go up to Rs.
 9,999.